jordandeklerk/pyloo/README.rst

        method="psis"
    )

-For large datasets, you can combine posterior approximations with subsampling for even more efficient computation:
+For large datasets, we can combine posterior approximations with sub-sampling for even more efficient computation:

 .. code-block:: python